Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Methodology

-Thus far the features extracted from the Transformer are at $1/8$ of the original image resolution, which is lower than the $1/4$ resolution used in MVSNeRF~\cite{chen2021mvsnerf}, and thus might be unfavorable for our method.
-To remedy this, we align our highest feature resolution with MVSNeRF by using an additional convolutional upsampler to do $2 \times$ upsampling of our $1/8$ features.
-In this way, we obtain both $1/8$ and $1/4$ resolution features.
-This simple upsampler leads to notable improvements as we show in our experiments \cref{tab:feature_scales}.
+Thus far, the features extracted from the Transformer are at $1/8$ of the original image resolution, which is lower than the $1/4$ resolution used in MVSNeRF~\cite{chen2021mvsnerf}, may therefore limit performance.
+To remedy this, we align our highest feature resolution with MVSNeRF by using a lightweight convolutional upsampler to do $2 \times$ upsampling on the $1/8$ features.
+As a result, we obtain both $1/8$ and $1/4$ resolution features.
+This simple upsampler leads to notable performance gains, as demonstrated in our ablations in TABLE~\ref{tab:ablations}\subref{tab:feature_scales}.
 We denote all the $1/4$ resolution feature pairs after upsampling as $(\hat{\bm F}_i, \hat{\bm F}_j), i, j \in \{1, 2, \cdots, N\}, i < j$.